Royals vs. Phillies Player Props Betting Odds

 Pérez Stats

-- Perez takes a three-game streak with at least one hit into this one.
-In his last five games he is hitting .250 with two doubles, a walk and two RBI.
+- Perez heads into this game looking to extend his four-game hit streak.
+During his last five outings he is hitting .200 with two doubles, a walk and an RBI.

 Pérez Recent Games